Swapnil-ingle/Swapnil-ingle.github.io/Ass2.md

 This would be a generic approach germane to any programming language given.
 But Talking about python specifically we can make some modification to the above approach.
 So my approach to the problem was,
 1. Take a dictionary.
 2. Read the file.
-3. Use **text.split(' ')** to split the string at spaces and save it into a list.
+3. Use **text.split(' ')** to split the string into spaces and save it into a list.
-4. **for** Travese the list while adding the current element to dictionary with value as *previous+1*.
+4. **for** Traverse the list while adding the current element to dictionary with value as *previous+1*.
 5. Repeat!

 The problems with this approach are :
 > 1. Can't Read big file as a whole into memory.
-> 2. No thought given to the storage of the "words occurences".
+> 2. No thought was given to the storage of the "words occurrences".
 > 3. Given enough input file size the dictionary will run out of space giving **_MemoryError()_**.
 > 4. Can't print out large size of outputs.